Find A Lawyer Legal Articles Attorney Login

 An experienced attorney can help you understand your coverage options

-Whether or not your insurance will pay for your medical bills after a car accident depends on the specific terms of your insurance policy and the details of the accident.
-In general, health insurance will cover the cost of medical treatment, including medical bills, after a car accident as long as the care is deemed medically necessary.
+Whether or not your insurance will pay for your medical bills after a car accident depends on your policy's terms and the events that led to the crash.
+In general, health insurance will cover the cost of medical treatment after a collision.
+That's if the care is deemed medically necessary.

-It is important to keep in mind that health insurance policies can vary, and not all policies will cover the full cost of medical bills after a car accident.
-Some policies may have deductibles, co-payments, or other out-of-pocket costs that you will be responsible for paying.
+Insurance policies can vary, and not all policies will cover the full cost of medical bills after a crash.
+Some policies may have deductibles, copayments, or other out-of-pocket costs that you'll likely need to pay.
+The details outlined below can help you better understand what to expect when dealing with a crash-related injury.

 Contact